Prof. Dr. Matthias Horn|

 - Microbial genome evolution

-- Interaction between intracellular bacteria and eukaryotic host cells
+- Molecular biology of intracellular bacteria and their interaction with eukaryotic host cells

 Read more about ...